Elnurk/SmartHeater/README.md

 - Written in C++ for the Arduino platform.
 - Uses the [ArduinoJson](https://github.com/bblanchon/ArduinoJson) library to format sensor data.
 - Includes the [Firebase Arduino](https://github.com/FirebaseExtended/firebase-arduino) library for optional cloud data upload.
-- The `Pechka.ino` sketch contains the main control logic.
+- The `Main.ino` sketch contains the main control logic.

 ## Build & Run
 ### Using the Arduino IDE
 1. Copy the contents of the `library/` folder into your Arduino libraries directory (typically `~/Documents/Arduino/libraries`).
-2. Open `Pechka.ino` in the Arduino IDE.
+2. Open `Main.ino` in the Arduino IDE.
 3. Select the correct board and COM port.
 4. Click **Upload** to compile and upload the firmware to your microcontroller.